PlanC90/public/README.md

 ## Setup

 1. Import the project to Glitch.
+2. Glitch should automatically install the dependencies.
+If not, open the console and run `npm install`.
-2. The application should automatically start.
+3. The application should automatically start.
+If not, run `npm start` in the console.

 ## Data Storage